MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/developer-resources.md

 # REST Developer Resources

- Use the following resources to learn more about Bing Maps, get your questions answered and get the latest announcements.
+ Use the following resources to learn more about Bing Maps, get your questions answered, and get the latest announcements.

 |||
 |-|-|